13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 carrots

 Yes, you technically can dehydrate raw carrots.
 However, they turn into incredibly hard rocks.
-Try to snack on these carrot-rocks and you will experience some nasty indigestion.
+Try to snack on these carrot rocks, and you will experience some nasty indigestion.
 Even rehydrating dehydrated raw carrots doesn’t work very well.
-I’ve tried boiling them for over an hour and they still remain chewy and tough to digest.
+I’ve tried boiling them for over an hour, and they remain chewy and tough to digest.

-*The same applies to many other vegetables which have hard fibers (celery, parsnip, broccoli, beets…).
+*The same applies to many other vegetables with hard fibers (celery, parsnip, broccoli, beets…).

 Hack: